 Once the design phase is complete, we prepare detailed plans and typewritten specifications, which can be used for cost estimating, bidding and construction.
 We have been told by contractors on many occasions that our drawings are the most detailed in the business.
 That means our plans are easy to understand, easy to bid and have fewer change orders and cost over-runs.
 Detailed plans and specifications also mean our clients can take full advantage of the negotiated bid or competitive bid process.
 It insures that both the owner and the contractor thoroughly understand the scope of the project prior to breaking ground and that allows the contractor to submit his bid with confidence based on definitive quantities of materials and labor.

 During construction we make frequent visits to the site to monitor progress and to look for opportunities to make the course better.
 We have developed a reputation for providing an uncommon level of hands-on service.
-Being on site every 3-5weeks during construction simply isn’t enough to stay on top of the issues and provide the contractor with the guidance he needs.
+Being on site every 2 or 3 weeks during construction simply isn’t enough to stay on top of the issues and provide the contractor with the guidance he needs.
 As the saying goes, “the devil is in the detail”.
-Often times this is simply saving an existing tree, enhancing drainage or what we call “naturalizing the features”.
+Often times this is simply saving a significant tree, enhancing drainage or what we call “naturalizing the features”.
 Having a regular presence on site allows us to focus on the subtle details of the design and to insure that the contractor stays on schedule and on budget.